zachho123/my-first-react-project/README.md

 - Invoked once after the initial render
 - When this method is invoked, you have access to the virtual DOM
-- You access the virtual DOM via the this.getDOMNode() method
-* This is the lifecycle event where you'll be making your AJAX requests to fetch data
+- You access the virtual DOM via the this.getDOMNode() method *This is the lifecycle event where you'll be making your AJAX requests to fetch data*

-### componentWillUnmoun
+### componentWillUnmount
-- Invoked immediately before a component is unmounted from the DOM
-* This is where you do necessary clean up
+- Invoked immediately before a component is unmounted from the DOM *This is where you do necessary clean up*

 ## Fundamental Aspects of React CheatSheet